-9 Types of Content That Will Help Your Local SEO
+9 Types Of Content That Will Help Your Local SEO

 Before building these state location pages, the team did a deep dive into buyer personas to understand their audience.

-They determined that state location pages would make the UX better for their customers.
-And, it worked.
-Incfile not only increased organic traffic, but improved conversions.
+Incfile determined that state location pages would make the UX better for their customers – and, it worked.
+Incfile not only increased organic traffic but improved conversions.

 3. FAQ Pages

-FAQ pages are this close to being my one stop shop for everything local SEO content.
+FAQ pages are this close to being my one-stop-shop for everything local SEO content.

-With voice search changing the way people search, the industry is seeing a shift in how people consume content.

-Think about it: Nearly a third of mobile searches are related to locations.

 4. Specials